When I was still teaching geography, one of my favourite techniques was by means of Field Lectures: encouraging students to observe, describe,

 Palace Triangle, and introduce Camille Pissaro's association with the area.
 We will then follow the Effra watershed via Dulwich Upper Wood Nature Reserve and the former

 Crystal Palace High Level Railway Terminus, pausing to view the entrance to Charles Barry's elaborate Subway into the Palace, and the railway tunnel through the ridge.
 We will walk back along Crystal Palace Parade to finish about 1 pm.

 The September Walk will consider Joseph Paxton's Crystal Palace itself, and proceed along the Kent side of the Effra watershed on South London's Green Chain Walk above Sydenham Wells to learn how the local association with cures for Plague came about.
-We will view the steep wooded site of the former Upper Sydenham Station and a second tunnel portal, then drop down into Dulwich and Sydenham Woods.
-Here is the source of the Ambrook, the only Effra headwater that still flows above ground.
-The Walk continues along the old railway trackbed to the Cox's Walk footbridge, where we will turn uphill again alongside the railway cutting that ends at the site of the now vanished Lordship Lane Station (near Horniman's Gardens, with more splendid views).
-For this Walk the return will be by 363 bus.
+We will view the steep wooded site of the former Upper Sydenham Station on the Crystal Palace High Level Railway at the entrance to a second tunnel portal, then cross Sydenham Hill Ridge into Dulwich and Sydenham Woods to review the conservation work of the London Wildlife Trust around the source of the Ambrook, the only Effra headwater that still flows above ground.
+The Green Chain Walk continues along the old railway trackbed to the Cox's Walk footbridge, and the site of the now vanished Lordship Lane Station (near Horniman's Gardens, with more splendid views).
+For this Walk the return to Crystal Palace will be by 363 bus.